French ship Ville de Paris (1764): Career

 Originally laid down in 1757 as the 90-gun Impétueux, she was renamed Ville de Paris in 1762 in recognition of her construction being paid for by the city of Paris as part of the don des vaisseaux, Duc de Choiseul’s campaign to solicit donations for the navy from the cities and provinces of France.
 She was completed in 1764, just too late to serve in the Seven Years' War and was placed into reserve.
 Ville de Paris was one of the first three-deckers to be completed for the French navy since the 1720s.

 In 1778, on the French entry into the American Revolutionary War, she was formally commissioned at Brest and assigned as the flagship of Admiral Guichen.
 In July, she saw one of her first actions fighting in the indecisive Battle of Ushant.

 At some point during the next two years, she underwent renovations to have her previously unmanned quarterdeck fitted with fourteen small guns that could be manned by individual sailors, thus making her a 104-gun ship.

 In 1779, she joined the fleet of Commander Duchaffault as part of the Armada of 1779.

 In March 1781, she sailed for the West Indies, this time as part of a fleet of twenty ships of the line under De Grasse.
-She then fought at the Battle of Fort Royal and the Battle of the Chesapeake, under Captain Cresp de Saint-Césaire.
+She then fought at the Battle of Fort Royal and the Battle of the Chesapeake, under Captain Antoine Cresp.

 In 1782, she saw action at the Battle of St. Kitts, this time as De Grasse's flagship.